 - College prop bets on individual performances are not permitted.
 For example, a Wildcats player to score 12+ points in a basketball game.

-- The Arizona Department of Gaming will serve as the regulatory body for sports betting
+- The Arizona Department of Gaming serves as the regulatory body for sports betting.

 |Online Sportsbook||AZ License Partner||AZ Retail Partner||Launch Date|

 |BetMGM||Arizona Cardinals (NFL), Gila River Tribe||State Farm Stadium, Gila River Casinos||September 9, 2021|